Everett Wallace House: Description and history

 The Everett Wallace House stands in the southern part of the village center of Milbridge, on the west side of US 1 just north of its junction with Wyman Road.
 It is set on a lot fronted by a picket fence along with a two-car detached garage.
 The house is a 2 1/2-story wood-frame structure, with asymmetrical styling typical of the Queen Anne period.
 It has a steeply pitched gabled roof, a brick foundation, and an exterior clad in a variety of finishes, including wooden shingles, aluminum siding, and applied Stick style half timbering.
 It is roughly L-shaped, its shape somewhat obscured by single-story porches along the front, one of which has been enclosed in glass.
 Its front is in three sections, with a central three-story tower flanked by a projecting gabled section on the right and a recessed one on the left.

 The house was built by Everett Wallace, a local merchant, in 1938, after the family's 1890s Queen Anne Victorian was destroyed by fire in 1937.
 The basic design appears to have been taken from a pattern book, since a nearly identical 1890s house stands in Boothbay Harbor.
 The earlier Wallace House is documented from a series of postcards produced in the early 20th century.

+The house is located at 93 Main Street.
+The present owner has cleared out much of the overgrowth, so the house is now more visible as of August 2025.